-- board: representing the state of the board as a list of cells, one for each circle on the - cat: a posn indicating the position of the cat (interpreting the posn in the way that they are interpreted for the board field), - state: the state of the game, which can be one of - 'playing, indicating that the game is still going; this is the initial state. - 'cat-won, indicating that the game is over and the cat won, or - 'cat-lost, indicating that the game is over and the cat lost. - size: an odd natural number indicating the size of the board - mouse-posn: a posn for the location of the mouse (or #f if the mouse is not in the window), and - h-down?: a boolean indicating if the h key is being pushed down.
+- board: representing the state of the board as a list of cells, one for each circle on the game. - cat: a posn indicating the position of the cat (interpreting the posn in the way that they are interpreted for the board field), - state: the state of the game, which can be one of - 'playing, indicating that the game is still going; this is the initial state. - 'cat-won, indicating that the game is over and the cat won, or - 'cat-lost, indicating that the game is over and the cat lost. - size: an odd natural number indicating the size of the board - mouse-posn: a posn for the location of the mouse (or #f if the mouse is not in the window), and - help?: a boolean indicating if help should be shown.